4 panel – 5 panel – 9 panel – 10 panel – 12 panel

 Different Drug Test Panels

-Amphetamines, Benzodiazepines, Barbiturates, Cocaine, Ecstasy, Marijuana, Opiates, Methadone, Propoxyphene, and Methamphetamines.
+A standard 10-panel device would screen for Amphetamines, Benzodiazepines, Barbiturates, Cocaine, Ecstasy, Marijuana, Opiates, Methadone, Propoxyphene, and Methamphetamines.

-Amphetamines, Benzodiazepines, Barbiturates, Buprenorphine, Cocaine, Ecstasy, Marijuana, Opiates, Oxycodone, Methadone, Propoxyphene, and Methamphetamines.
+A standard 12-panel device typically screens for Amphetamines, Benzodiazepines, Barbiturates, Buprenorphine, Cocaine, Ecstasy, Marijuana, Opiates, Oxycodone, Methadone, Propoxyphene, and Methamphetamines.